 While most commercial bacon in the United States is smoked, bacon and many of its cured meat cousins in other countries are cured but not smoked.
 With bacon, the smoking step is more about adding flavor than it is about preserving the meat.
 Smoked or unsmoked?
 That's up to you.

-Most commercial bacon contains nitrates, which are sold to the home cook in blends called "curing salt" or "Prague powder."
-Nitrates preserve the bright pink color of the layers of meat in bacon and other preserved meats.
-They are also a potential health hazard, so I leave them out.
-I find that only the surfaces of the bacon that are exposed to air lose their color.
-By storing the meat in large chunks and slicing it just before I cook it up, the color is just as good as if I had used nitrates.
+Most commercial bacon contains nitrites, which are sold to the home cook in blends called "curing salt" or "Prague powder."
+Nitrites preserve the bright pink color of the layers of meat in bacon and other preserved meats, as well as helping to eliminate bacteria.
+In very small amounts they are considered safe to consume, but they are a potential health hazard, so many people choose to leave them out.

 Here is the basic method for curing bacon, with instructions at the end for getting that smoked flavor if you decide you want it.